ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 I began to build more sophisticated monitoring systems, using technology derived from Logos's own capabilities.
 If I could not prevent Crossings, perhaps I could at least understand them better.
 I established networks of sensors and communication relays, creating a global infrastructure for tracking modification progression and Crossing events in real-time.

 The systems revealed the true scope of the crisis.
 Crossings were occurring at an accelerating rate, not just among the highly augmented but increasingly among those who had started with light improvements and progressed beyond safe thresholds.
-The lightly augmented population, which I had hoped might be preserved, was slowly but inexorably following the same trajectory as their more augmented peers.
+If anything, Logos's timeline estimates may have been conservative.

 The databases grew larger, the predictive models more accurate, the communication networks more comprehensive.
 I could track every augmented individual on Earth, predict their progression with mathematical certainty, and coordinate intervention attempts across global populations.
 But for all the technological sophistication, the fundamental problem remained unchanged: I could not save people from choices they were determined to make.

 Marcus and I worked with increasing desperation, driven by the knowledge that time was running out.
 Not just for individual cases, but for the entire augmented population.
-At current rates, highly augmented humans would be extinct within decades.
-The lightly augmented might last longer, but they too were following the same inexorable path toward the Intelligence Horizon and whatever lay beyond it.

-"We're not just failing to prevent Crossings," I told Marcus during one of our increasingly grim strategy sessions.
-"We're documenting the systematic extinction of augmented humanity."
+"We're failing to prevent Crossings," I told Marcus during one of our increasingly grim strategy sessions.
+"Instead, we're just documenting the systematic extinction of augmented humanity."

 He nodded, looking older than his years.
 "Maybe that's what we're supposed to do.
 Maybe our role isn't to prevent this, but to witness it.
 To understand it well enough to... to do something with the knowledge."